 I am the author of one romantic comedy screenplay, Apply Online; one crime-fiction novel, The National Bet; and two nonfiction books, The Clapper Memo and Three Days In August: A U.S. Army Special Forces Soldier’s Fight For Military Justice.

-A native of Enid, Oklahoma, Bob graduated from Oklahoma State University with a degree in journalism in 1984.
-During the next two decades, he served stints as an Air Force public affairs officer, a political campaign manager, a technology sales consultant and a public relations professional.
+A native of Enid, Oklahoma, I graduated from Oklahoma State University with a degree in journalism in 1984.
+During the next two decades, I served stints as an Air Force public affairs officer, a political campaign manager, a technology sales consultant and a public relations professional.

-Bob’s first nonfiction book, Three Days In August (October 2011), chronicles the life story and wrongful conviction of Sgt.
+In my first nonfiction book, Three Days In August (October 2011), I chronicled the life story and wrongful conviction of Sgt.
 1st Class Kelly A. Stewart, a highly-decorated Green Beret combat veteran.

 P.S.
-If you want to learn even more about me, click here on the TMI tab above.
+If you want to learn even more about me, click here.

 NOTE: Early in 2016, I began working for one of the world’s most-admired companies.
 As a result, I must explain that all of the opinions I share on this website and in my published works are, unless attributed otherwise, my own and not that of my employer.